coLAB-UFF/ishs2026/soon.md

   enable: true
   bg_image: "/assets/img/illustrations/24503338_idea_01.webp"
   title: "Coming Soon"
   text: "Something great is on the way!
-Check back soon to see what we’ve been working on."
+Check back soon to see what we’ve been working on.
+Registration will open on January 19, 2026"
   button:
     label: "Back to Home"
     url: "https://colab-uff.github.io/ishs2026/"